mavvos/SpotifyGlobal/README.md

 #
 <h3>🐜 Known Issues and Bugs 🦟</h3>
 <ol>
-  <li><b>Spotify needs to be closed</b> when you run this script.
-If your Spotify is already running when you try opening the script, it will not work.</li>
   <li><b>If Spotify is minimized it will continue to appear when you press a hotkey</b>.
-To fix this don't minimize Spotify, let the window open and click away to your other programs.</li>
+To fix this don't minimize Spotify, let the window open/maximized and click away to your other programs.</li>
+  <li>SpotifyGlobal doesn't seem to work when Spotify is "closed" to the system tray.</li>
-  <li>If you spam press hotkeys, you may get stuck in a loop where the commands keep repeating, to fix this close everything and restart the application.</li>
+  <li>If you spam press hotkeys, you may get stuck in a loop where the commands keep repeating, to fix this close everything and restart  applications.</li>
   <li>Some hotkey combinations have more trouble than others when it comes to being registered, this is a common problem with the <i>keyboard</i> library.</li>
   <li>This software works only on Windows, because of the dependencies on modules pywinauto and pywin32.</li>
 </ol>